Nick Ramphal

 Private Company Transactions

-• Anheuser-Busch InBev SA in several matters, including its pending acquisition of BeatBox Beverages.
+• Anheuser-Busch InBev SA in several matters, including its acquisition of acquisition of BeatBox Beverages.

-• GreensLedge Advisors LLC in the establishment of its joint venture with Vanbridge (an EPIC company), which develops unique structured finance and hedging solutions that address the casualty insurance needs of operating companies.
+• GreensLedge Advisors in its joint venture with Vanbridge (an EPIC company), which develops structured finance solutions addressing the casualty insurance needs of operating companies.

 • A major shareholder in Alexander Wang Inc. in connection with the corporate restructuring of the company and the subsequent sale of her stake to two China-based venture capital funds.

-• BOLD, a technology company specializing in providing products and support for the career industry, in its acquisition of Resume Companion, including substantially all of the intellectual property and other assets associated with the business.
+• BOLD, a technology company in the career industry, in its acquisition of substantially all of the intellectual property and other assets of Resume Companion.

 • Warner Music Group in its cross-border acquisition of E.M.P.
 Merchandising, a leading European specialty music and entertainment retailer, from Sycamore Partners.

-• McGraw-Hill Education, a portfolio company of a global alternative investment management firm, in its acquisition of (i) Engrade, an online learning management and assessment platform; (ii) Area9 ApS, a Danish adaptive learning software company; and (iii) ALEKS, a web-based, artificially intelligent assessment and learning system.
+• McGraw-Hill Education, a portfolio company of Apollo Global Management, in its acquisition of (i) Engrade, an online learning management and assessment platform; (ii) Area9 ApS, a Danish adaptive learning software company; and (iii) ALEKS, a web-based, artificially intelligent assessment and learning system.

-• Barry Callebaut AG in its acquisition of the assets of the ingredients business of Gertrude Hawk Chocolates.
+• Barry Callebaut AG in its acquisition of the ingredients business of Gertrude Hawk Chocolates.

 • Havas Worldwide in its acquisition of a majority stake in Victors & Spoils.